-Yes, it’s one of those movies: a vision of life in which epigrams are used like daggers, everyone is scheming against everyone else, and manners are the thin veneer of civilization that force people to act like “polite” hypocrites.
-Yet there’s a place in the universe for this sort of Masterpiece Theatre of Doom haughty cutthroat classicism; every once in a while, it can be a toxic tonic.
+Yes, it’s one of those movies: a vision of life in which epigrams are daggers, everyone is scheming against everyone else, and manners are the thin veneer of civilization that force people to act like “polite” hypocrites.
+Yet there’s a place in the universe for this sort of Masterpiece Theatre of Doom cutthroat classicism; every once in a while, it can be a toxic tonic.
 “The Favourite,” written with icy eloquence by Deborah Davis and Tony McNamara and directed by Lanthimos with a lavish cunning that shows off what a craftsman he can be, is good enough to qualify as a jaded gem.
 Our society, if anything, is in a darker place now than it was when “Barry Lyndon” or “Dangerous Liaisons” came out.
 “The Favourite” revels in its posh inhumanity, but that only makes it seem in tune with the times.
-It’s poised to be a specialty hit and, possibly, an awards player.
+It’s poised to be a specialty hit and an awards player.

-In essence, the movie is a tooth-and-claw duel of elegant backstabbing that plays out between two cousins, who are played with contrasting styles of devious finesse by Rachel Weisz and Emma Stone.
+In essence, the movie is a tooth-and-claw duel of elegant backstabbing that plays out between two cousins, played with contrasting styles of devious finesse by Rachel Weisz and Emma Stone.
 Weisz, reuniting with Lanthimos after “The Lobster,” is Lady Sarah, the Duchess of Marlborough, who has grown up as the trusted servant and confidante of Queen Anne (Olivia Colman), a ruler who, to put it mildly, is not in good shape.
 She suffers a rash of ailments, which hobble her spirit, but the health problems play as emanations of her depression.
 She’s a woman of swirling emotion, but not all there.
 (She’s devoted to her pet bunny rabbits.)
 So Lady Sarah rules her from the sidelines, telling the queen what to do, even when it comes to the controversial war with France that England is embroiled in.